 This medication may increase your risk of getting an infection.
-Tell your doctor or health care professional if you are around anyone with measles or chickenpox, or if you develop sores or blisters that do not heal properly.
+Call your care team if you are around anyone with measles, chickenpox, or if you develop sores or blisters that do not heal properly.

 Where should I keep my medication?

 Keep out of the reach of children and pets.